xerolinux/XeroHub/content/posts/konsave-tool/index.md

 ---
 ### Intro

 I have recently stumbled upon a handy little tool for us who love customizing KDE but hate the work of switching between rices...
-It's called KonSave.
+It's called Konsave.

 {{< youtube c54iZyEXlas >}}

 As you can see from above video, tool is very useful.
 What I love about it is the fact that we can export & share our configs.
-I been having so much fun with it, it made my ricing life so much easier now...
+I have been having so much fun with it, it made my ricing life so much easier now...

 ### Something to note